 5. Proof of Assent.
-Many different acts can establish assent to a contract or a contract term.
+Many different acts can establish assent to a contract or terms.
 It is not possible to state them in a statute.
 In electronic commerce, one important method is by showing that a procedure existed that required an authentication or other assent in order to proceed in an automated system.
 This is recognized in subsection (d).

-Subsection (d) also encourages use of double assent procedures as a reconfirmation showing intentional assent ("intentionally engages in conduct ... with reason to know").
+Subsection (d) also contains language to encourage use of double assent procedures.
 It makes clear that if the assenting party has an opportunity to confirm or deny assent before proceeding to obtain or use information, confirmation meets the requirement of subsection (a)(2).
 This does not alter the effectiveness of a single indication of assent.
-When properly set out with an opportunity to review terms and to make clear that an act such as clicking assent onscreen is assent, a single indication of assent suffices.
+When properly set out with an opportunity to review terms and to make clear that an act such as clicking assent on-screen is assent, a single indication of assent suffices.
 See Caspi v.
 The Microsoft Network, L.L.C. et. al., 732 A.2d 528 (N.J.A.D.
 1999).